-Sure once restored and properly aligned, decks are exceptionally rewarding.
-Seeing the precision mechanism at work combined with hearing the exceptional -- for the late '80s that is -- electronic circuits is a mesmerizing experience.
-As long as it lasts.
-If it lasts.
-These are old machines and issues are waiting for you behind the corner.
-Compare them with old cars if you want.
-Would you risk driving a '60s (muscle) car on the highway for a couple of hours at a steady 130 km/h?
-Even if restored, I wouldn't.
-So what's the point on having 5 old cars when you could sell them and buy only one new car?
-Maybe I should do the same with cassette decks.
-Sell all of them and buy only one.
-But which one?
-All of them are (very) old by now.
-I reckon maintaining these decks is a dying art already.
+Sure, once restored and properly aligned, decks are exceptionally rewarding.
+Seeing the precision mechanism at work, combined with hearing the exceptional -- for the late '80s that is -- electronic circuits, is a mesmerizing experience.
+As long as it lasts; if it lasts.
+These are old machines and issues are waiting for around the corner.
+Compare them with old cars, if you want.
+Would you risk driving a '60s car on the highway, for a couple of hours, at a steady 130 km/h?
+Even if properly restored, I probably wouldn't.
+I reckon maintaining these decks is already a dying art.

 So there you go.
 Keep these lines in mind, should you ever want to buy a cassette deck.

-HI-FI radio tuners are very nice devices as long as they work and there is a quality radio station around where you stay.
-If they are misaligned then realigning them is insanely difficult even with adequate test equipment.
-If you have no quality radio station around then there is absolutely no point in owning a radio tuner.
+HI-FI radio tuners are very nice devices, as long as they work, and there is a quality radio station around you.
+If they are misaligned, realigning them is difficult, even with adequate test equipment.
+And if there is no quality radio station around, there is absolutely no point in owning a radio tuner.

 Possible easily fixable defects include, but are not limited to, burnt scale bulbs, crack and pop noises from bad transistors, and faded flat sound due to bad capacitors.
-Easy to fix and rewarding after all.
+These issues are easy to fix.

 If I were to choose a radio tuner, I would search for a 4-gang variable capacitor analog tuner.
-I have had top of the line quartz locked digital tuners from AKAI and Sony and while they were incredibly well built machines, oozing technological advancements, they sounded different than analog ones.
+I have had top of the line quartz locked digital tuners from AKAI and Sony; while they were incredibly well built machines, oozing technological advancements, they sounded different than analog ones.
 Not bad, but different.